Welcome to our wine list, which we hope is the finest and most wide-ranging in Orkney.

 AROMATIC WHITE WINES

-Happy memories of off dry, sweetly aromatic German white wines?
+Happy memories of off-dry, sweetly-aromatic German white wines?
 This wine should appeal hugely – it’s in a more modern, elegant style but retains all the appealing features of those favourite Germans of old.
 Lovely perfumes of rose petals and Turkish delight.

-- Martin Codax, Albariño, 2010, Spain, £23.25
+- Martin Codax, Albariño, 2016, Spain, £27

 LIGHT TO MEDIUM BODIED REDS

-26. Goats do Roam, 2009, South Africa, £16.50
+- Goats do Roam, 2015, South Africa, £20

 Another winner from Charles Back: the quality of the wine belies its jokey name.
 If only all Côtes du Rhône were this fruity, smooth and spicy!
-Made mostly with Syrah, with touches of Cinsault, Mourvèdre, Carignan and Grenache for added Rhone-style complexity and warmth, this is easy to drink, easy to love and a match for very many dishes.
+Made mostly with Syrah, with touches of Cinsault, Mourvèdre, Carignan and Grenache for added complexity and warmth, this is easy to drink, easy to love and a match for very many dishes.

-27. La Madone, Fleurie, 2009, France, £21.25
+- La Madone, Fleurie, 2015, France, £25

 A very nice Fleurie indeed, with all the lovely flowery Beaujolais aromatics the name conjures up.
 A glowing cherry red colour in the glass, and a nice soft slurp in the mouth.
 One of our most popular reds.